enkidevs/curriculum/typescript/introduction/tsc-variable-declaration/tsc-const.md

 // [1, 2, 3, 4]
 ```

-When using `const`, the variable name is constant once declared but not the value.
+When using `const`, the assignment can happen only once but the value can be changed whenever.

 ---
 ## Practice